LogtalkDotOrg/logtalk3/manuals/_sources/devtools/tutor.rst.txt

 This tool adds explanations and suggestions for selected warning and error messages from the compiler/runtime and the developer tools.
-It's specially useful for new users not yet familiar with the warning and error messages and looking for advise on how to solve the reported issues.
+It's specially useful for new users not yet familiar with the warning and error messages and looking for advice on how to solve the reported issues.

 API documentation